-Study Abroad Course Approval Process
+Study Abroad Credit Approval Process

-Beginning the Course Approval Process
+Beginning the Credit Approval Process - Overview

 - Explore coursework at the institution abroad to see if you can find courses that are equivalent to those that you must take at Fredonia.

-- If you want to take a course that does not have a Fredonia equivalent and you want CCC/Fredonia Foundations credit, submit the Request for Waiver, Substitution form to the Associate Provost for Curriculum, Assessment, and Academic Support.
+- If you want to take a course that does not have a Fredonia equivalent and you want Fredonia Foundations credit, submit the Request for Waiver, Substitution form to the Associate Provost for Curriculum, Assessment, and Academic Support.

 Getting Approval for Major/Minor Courses

-If you are seeking approval for coursework that pertains for your major(s) or minor(s), you must work directly with the appropriate Department Chair(s).
-Bring as much information about the courses you intend to take abroad to the Department Chair (syllabus, course description) so that they can make an informed decision about equivalency.
-Department Chairs have sole discretion to determine if coursework abroad can be applied to the student's degree.
+If you are seeking approval for coursework that pertains for your major(s) or minor(s), you must work directly with the appropriate department chair(s).
+Bring as much information about the courses you intend to take abroad to the department chair (syllabus, course description) so that they can make an informed decision about equivalency.
+Department chairs have sole discretion to determine if coursework abroad can be applied to the student's degree.

 Getting Approval for Fredonia Foundations Courses

 If you are seeking approval for a Fredonia Foundations coursework, you should consult the Fredonia Foundations courses to see if there are any equivalencies.
-If you believe that you find a course abroad that is equivalent to a Fredonia Foundations course, you should meet with the Department Chair where the course is offered.
-For example, if you find a Spanish language course at your institution abroad that you believe is equivalent to SPAN 110, you must meet with the Department Chair for World Languages & Cultures for approval.
+If you believe that you find a course abroad that is equivalent to a Fredonia Foundations course, you should meet with the department chair where the course is offered.
+For example, if you find a Spanish language course at your institution abroad that you believe is equivalent to SPAN 110, you must meet with the department chair for World Languages & Cultures for approval.

 What If My Courses Change While Abroad?

-After receiving approval from the Department Chair, the Office of International Education will update your Overseas Course Approval form and send it to Department Chairs and the Associate Provost for signatures.
+After receiving approval from the department chair, the Office of International Education will update your Overseas Course Approval form and send it to department chairs and the Associate Provost for signatures.
 It will then be kept in your file until you return from your time abroad.